sangita9853/sangita9853/README.md

 - 📫 How to reach me on LinkedIn : https://www.linkedin.com/in/sangita-mahala-08b58b1b0/
 - 🔴 Youtube Community Channel : https://www.youtube.com/c/CSInfostics
 - 🫶 Telegram Page : https://t.me/csinfostics
+- 💬 Ask me about anything about tech related stuff.
+- ⚡ Fun fact: In cases of extreme starvation, the brain will begin to eat itself.